 A 1977 study examined data from over 6,000 pools and found that diving boards caused 3.5 times as many injuries compared to pools without them.
 Head and neck injuries were the most common, resulting from improper diving form or diving into shallow water.

-See also 95th Percentile Calculator
+See also Crane Size Calculator in Feet

 As awareness grew around diving dangers, panels of safety experts recommended stricter guidelines for board installation, including increased water depth, overhang clearances, slip-resistant surfaces, and warning labels.
 However, many existing pools failed to meet the new recommendations, and accident rates remained high.